Posted: 12/09/18 | December 9th, 2018

 Or we can go all the way to the other end of the spectrum, and make the color incredibly saturated:

 As with many edits, the key is to find a good balance — oversaturated images tend to look rather unnatural.
-Desaturated images can be very effective, and of course black-and-white is an excellent choice for all sorts of situations, in particular, portraits, architecture, and certain landscape scenes.
-But, generally, you would want to find a happy midpoint: not too oversaturated and not too undersaturated.
+Desaturated images can be very effective, and of course black-and-white is an excellent choice for all sorts of situations, in particular portraits, architecture, and certain landscape scenes.
+But generally, you would want to find a happy midpoint: not too oversaturated and not too undersaturated.

-Saturation is adjusted on a sliding scale and is on the basic adjustments panel in Lightroom or the “Tune Image” option in Snapseed.
+Saturation is adjusted on a sliding scale and is found on the basic adjustments panel in Lightroom or the “Tune Image” option in Snapseed.

-7. Blemish correction
+7. Blemish Correction

 The last area I’m going to touch on today is blemish correction, or “image healing.”
 Sometimes there will be something in an image that you really don’t want to be there, like an inconvenient pimple on someone’s face.
 This is easy to remove in all the major editing tools.